Modern-Realm/discord_btns_menus/README.md

 - ## [py-cord]()
 - ## [nextcord]()
 - ## [disnake]()
-  `For disnake you should Refactor/ Shim all discord to disnake terms to make Package work`
+  `For disnake you should Refactor/ Shim all discord terms to disnake terms to make Package work`

 > <b>Note:</b> Don't install more than one **DEPENDENCY !**